-Your Company has transferred following amounts to various reservesduring the financial year ended March 31 2021:
+Your Company has transferred following amounts to various reservesduring the financial year ended 31 March 2022:

-|Amount transferred to ||Amount in (Rs. in Crores) |
+|Amount transferred to ||Amount in Rs Crores |

 |General Reserve ||10 |

 PERFORMANCE AND FINANCIAL POSITION OF EACH SUBSIDIARIES ASSOCIATES ANDJOINT VENTURE COMPANIES

-A statement containing the salient features of financial statements ofthe subsidiary associate and joint venture companies in terms of provisions of Section129(3) of the Companies Act 2013 in the prescribed Form AOC-1 is annexed to ConsolidatedFinancial Statements and hence not repeated here for the sake of brevity.
+A statement containing the salient features of financial statements ofthe subsidiary associates and joint venture companies in terms of provisions of Section129(3) of the Companies Act 2013 in the prescribed Form AOC-1 is annexed to ConsolidatedFinancial Statements and hence not repeated here for the sake of brevity.

-JMC Projects (India) Ltd. ("JMC Projects" or"JMC")
+JMC projects (India) Limited ("JMC projects" or"JMC")

-JMC Projects (India) Limited ("JMC Projects" or"JMC") is a leading construction company in India with over INR 5350 Croresrevenue having presence in South Asia East Asia and East Africa.
-It is certified under ISO9001:2015 Environmental Management System (EMS) conforming to ISO 14001:2015 andOccupational Health & Safety Management system (OHSMS) conforming to ISO 45001:2018 atall offices and projects.
+JMC Projects (India) Limited ("JMC Projects" or"JMC") is a leading construction company in India with over INR 5350 Croresrevenue having presence in South Asia East Asia East Africa and West Africa.
+It iscertified under Quality Management System (QMS) confirming to ISO 9001:2015 EnvironmentalManagement System (EMS) conforming to ISO 14001:2015 and Occupational Health & SafetyManagement system (OHSMS) conforming to ISO 45001:2018 at all offices and projects.

-The company's presence spans across residential complexes andtownships hospitals hotels commercial complexes institutions factories and buildingswater supply and irrigation projects roads and highways airports flyovers and elevatedcorridors metro rail and other urban infrastructure projects industrial units and powerplants.
-JMC's integrated capabilities span the spectrum of EPC' solutionswith Safety Quality and On- time delivery as the 3 pillars.
+The Company's presence spans across residential complexes andtownships hospitals hotels commercial complexes institutions factories and buildingswater supply and irrigation projects roads and highways airports flyovers and elevatedcorridors metro rail and other urban infrastructure projects industrial units and powerplants.
+JMC's integrated capabilities span the spectrum of 'EPC' solutions withSafety Quality and On- time delivery as the 3 pillars.

 Over three decades of a strong customer-focused approach and a sharpfocus on world-class quality have enabled JMC to maintain a leadership position in itsmajor lines of business.
-Characterized by professionalism high standards of corporategovernance and sustainability JMC continues to evolve seeking better ways of engineeringto meet emerging challenges leveraging the power of People- Processes-Technology (PPT).
+Characterised by professionalism high standards of corporategovernance and sustainability JMC continues to evolve seeking better ways of engineeringto meet emerging challenges leveraging the power of People- Processes-Technology (PPT).

-Shree Shubham Logistics Ltd ("SSLL"):
+Shree Shubham Logistics Limited ("SSLL"):

 Linjemontage I Grastorp AB ("LMG"):

-LMG a Swedish EPC company headquartered in Grastorp Sweden along withits two wholly owned subsidiaries were acquired by the Company's wholly ownedsubsidiary in Sweden namely Kalpataru Power Transmission Sweden AB in March 2019.
-Duringthe year under review LMG along with its two subsidiaries has bagged Orders of approx.RS.
-565 Crores and has an Order Book of approx. RS.
-1071 Crore as on March 31 2021.
-Thisyear the performance of the company has been impressive.
-Whilst on one side it has furtherstrengthened its position in the European markets and achieved a significant growth inrevenue of about 83.60% it has also observed an approx. 133% improvement in the netprofit.
-LMG continues to add more capabilities like entry into 400 kV transmission linesbusiness expanding its presence to many regions in Sweden including North of Sweden andadding new services.
-The team size at LMG has also been scaled up and it has emerged asone of the top suppliers in terms of quality of service and safety.
+LMG a Swedish EPC company headquartered in Grastorp Sweden along withits two wholly owned subsidiaries were acquired (85% equity stake) by the Company'swholly owned subsidiary in Sweden namely Kalpataru Power Transmission Sweden AB in April2019.
+During the year under review LMG along with its two subsidiaries has bagged Ordersof approx. Rs 985 Crores and has an Order Book of approx. Rs 1293 Crores as on 31 March2022.
+This year the performance of the Company has been exceptional in terms of overallgrowth and profitability of the Company.
+Whilst on one side it has further strengthenedits position in the Swedish market and achieved a significant growth in revenue it hascontinued to observe an exceptional growth in profit.
+This is result of continuedoperational efficiency better procurement and ability to deliver projects better thanplanned.
+LMG continues to add more capabilities like entry into 400 kV transmission linesbusiness underground cabling expanding its presence to many regions in sweden includingNorth of sweden and adding new services.
+The team size at LMG has also been scaled up andit has emerged as one of the top suppliers in terms of quality of service and safety.

-Fasttel Engenharia Ltda. ("Fasttel"):
+Fasttel Engenharia S.A. ("Fasttel"):

-During the year under review Jhajjar KT Transco Private Limited ceasedto be a Joint Venture Company of the Company.
-Accordingly as on the date of this Reportyour Company has 26 direct and indirect subsidiaries and 1 joint venture company.
-Pursuantto provisions of section 129 of the Companies Act 2013 your Company shall placeConsolidated Financial statements before the members for its approval.Further pursuantto provisions of Section 136 of the Companies Act 2013 your Company will make availablethe Annual Accounts of the Subsidiary Companies and the relatedinformation to any Members of the Company who may be interested in obtaining the same.
-The Annual Accounts of theSubsidiary companies are also uploaded on the website of theCompany i.e. www.kalpatarupower.comand will also be kept open for inspection atthe Registered Office of your Company andthat of the respective Subsidiary company.
+Pursuant to provisions of Section 129 of the Companies Act 2013 yourCompany shall place Consolidated Financial statements before the members for its approval.Further pursuant to provisions of Section 136 of the Companies Act 2013 your Companywill make available the Annual Accounts of the Subsidiary Companies and the relatedinformation to any Members of the Company who may be interested in obtaining the same.
+TheAnnual Accounts of the Subsidiary Companies are also uploaded on the website of theCompany i.e. www.kalpatarupower.com and will also be kept open for inspection atthe Registered Office of your Company and that of the respective Subsidiary Company.

 CONSOLIDATED FINANCIAL STATEMENTS

 Your Directors have pleasure in attaching the Audited ConsolidatedFinancial Statements for the year under review pursuant to Companies Act 2013 and SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015.
-The ConsolidatedFinancial Statements presented by your Company have been prepared as per Ind AS andinclude the financial results of its Subsidiary companies Associates and Joint Venturecompanies.
+The ConsolidatedFinancial Statements presented by your Company have been prepared as per Ind AS andinclude the financial results of its Subsidiary Companies Associates and Joint VentureCompanies.

-DIVESTMENT /MONETIZATION OF TRANSMISSION LINE SPV's
+DIVESTMENT / MONETISATION OF TRANSMISSION LINE

-During the year under review the Board met Six (6) times on May 202020 August 12 2020 August 24 2020 November 4 2020 December 8 2020 and February13 2021.
 The number of Meetings of the Board that each Director attended isprovided in the Report on Corporate Governance appended to and forming part of thisReport.

 In order to adhere to the best corporate governance practices toeffectively discharge its functions and responsibilities and in compliance with therequirements of applicable laws your Board has constituted several Committees includingthe following:

-Nomination and Remuneration Committee
+Nomination and remuneration Committee